 The tsunami hit Thailand's southwestern coast along the Andaman Sea, causing death and destruction from the northern border with Burma to the southern border with Malaysia.
 The hardest hit areas in terms of loss of life and property destruction were in Phang Nga, Phuket, and Krabi because they were the most developed and so most densely populated areas along the coast.

 The timing of the Tsunami, the morning after Christmas, intensified the loss of life striking the most popular tourist areas on Andaman Coast during peak vacation season and in the morning when many people were still in their homes or hotel rooms.
-Of the at least 5,000 people who died in Thailand, almost half were vacationing foreigners.
+Of the estimated 5,400 people who died in Thailand, roughly 2,000 were vacationing foreigners.

 Much of Phuket's west coast was heavily damaged by the tsunami, and most homes, hotels, restaurants and other structures on a low ground required significant repair or rebuilding.
 Some areas, including Khao Lak just north of Phuket in Phang Nga, were almost completely wiped out by the waves.